 These are an anti-inflammatory drug which can slow the progression of weakness in the muscles, reduce the development of scoliosis (curvature of the spine) and delay breathing and heart problems.
 On average, children who take steroids walk for three years longer than those that don’t.

-However, long-term use of steroids causes side effects:
+However, long-term use of steroids causes side effects, including:

 Deciding if and when a child should start steroids can be a hard decision.
 Take time to discuss this decision with your doctor.